Curtain Style Guide: 15 Types of Curtains For Your Home

-There’s plenty to think about when selecting the right curtain style, length and fabric, so don’t waste any more time once you’re finally ready to hang your curtains.
+There’s plenty to think about when selecting the right curtain style, so don’t waste any more time once you’re finally ready to hang your curtains.

 Make your life easier with Kwik-Hang Curtain Rod Brackets.
-It takes seconds to align the brackets to your window trim, tap in with a hammer and hang your curtains – without using any screws or drills or causing any wall damage.
+It takes seconds to align the brackets to your window trim, tap in with a hammer and hang your curtains – without using any screws or drills.
 Not to mention you’ll achieve perfect curtains – every time!

 The brackets also support up to 20 pounds of fabric, so no matter what curtain style or curtain fabric you choose, Kwik-Hang has you covered.